 I would like to thank everybody who has helped to make INTO greater than the sum of its parts in 2021.
 Everyone who attended our webinars and INTO Online 2021 conference.
 Everyone who applied for and delivered TAP-INTO grants.
-All those involved in our various projects and programmes.
-Everyone who responded to our requests for information, spoke on our events, or otherwise shared information and experience with INTO colleagues.
+Everyone who responded to our requests for information, spoke at our events, or otherwise shared information and experience with INTO colleagues through our programmes and projects.